FocusMark/aws-authentication/README.md

 This will kick off the process and deploy the resources in each CloudFormation template.

-### IMPORTANT
-During the initial deployment the `api-certificates.yaml` deployment will hang while CloudFormation waits for you to verify the DNS bound to the certificate.
-If your Domain is managed by Route 53 (registered via Route 53, or purchased at another Registrar but Nameservers set to Route 53) then the verification can be done automatically.
-Otherwise, you must manually verify.

-You will need to add a CNAME to an existing Domain in order for the verification to happen.
-The CNAME records that need to be added can be seen in the Amazon Certificate Manager console.
-Once the CNAME is added for the Domain defined in the template along with the `SubjectAlternativeNames` then the CloudFormation template will continue to execute and complete.

 ### Stack deployment order

 The following diagram shows the order in which the CloudFormation Stacks are deployed.